40 Fantastic F-Words To Further Your Vocabulary

 A Scots dialect word meaning “exhausted,” or “wearied by work.”

 The glowing phosphorescence emitted by a dying ember is a fox-fire.
-Although it only survives in some local American dialects today, the word fox-fire dates back to mid-1400s.
+Although it only survives in some local American dialects today, the word fox-fire dates back to the late 1400s.

 A Scots dialect word for just enough liquor to make someone feel slightly intoxicated.